kudashevs/php-8-new-features/README.md

 ### Constructor property promotion
 PHP 8 allows us to declare and initialize class properties with type and visibility right from the class constructor method signature.
-It allows us to write less boilerplate code.
+This allows us writing less boilerplate code.

 Additional information:
 - makes code significantly shorter and therefore more readable